BrandonBSecure/Virtual-Network-Project-1.0/README.md

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to Elasticsearch portion of the E.L.K.
+Stack.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-playbook.yaml file to /etc/ansible/????.
+- Copy the filebeat-playbook.yaml file to /etc/ansible/files.
 - Update the filebeat-config.yaml file to include ELK-Server private IP on lines 1106 and 1806.
 - Run the playbook, navigate to Kibana GUI by entering the ELK-Server Public IP into web browser to verify the installation executed as expected.